King of the Hill season 14: Development

 A revival was officially announced to have been commissioned by Hulu on January 31, 2023, whose service provided exclusive syndication to the show's upcoming fourteenth season, as the platform also holds the streaming rights to the first thirteen seasons in the United States.
 Saladin Patterson joined the newest season as an executive producer and showrunner, alongside executive producers Michael Rotenberg and Howard Klein of 3 Arts Entertainment, and Dustin Davis of Bandera Entertainment, with co-production by 20th Television Animation, 3 Arts Entertainment and Bandera Entertainment.

 According to voice actor Stephen Root, the cast began conducting table readings in April 2023.
 He also reiterated that the story line for season 14 will feature a "time jump" with an older Bobby, as previously reported.

-In a November 2023 interview with co-creator Greg Daniels, he confirmed that the series had been affected by the Writers Guild of America (WGA) strike that occurred earlier that same year, with the show's writing staff halting work until the end of the strike.
+In a November 2023 interview, co-creator Greg Daniels confirmed that the series had been affected by the Writers Guild of America (WGA) strike that occurred earlier that same year, with the show's writing staff halting work until the end of the strike.
 As a result of the added delays, the season was pushed back to a possible release date of "the beginning of 2025".

 During the Hulu Animayhem panel at D23: The Ultimate Disney Fan Event on August 10, 2024, Mike Judge briefly spoke about the upcoming season, by saying that the feeling was "great" when it came to reuniting with the original cast, despite being a little older, and that he "won't get too into how we're doing it".